 - has notified the tax department accordingly; and

-- has paid the difference in the VAT between the reduced VAT rate and standard VAT rate as were applicable during the time of supply or construction of the residence.
+- has paid the difference in the VAT between the reduced VAT rate and the standard VAT rate as applicable during the time of supply or construction of the residence.

 6. Imposition of the reduced rate of 5% on the renovation and repair of private residential homes in Cyprus